Mendrika160/Cartography/README.md

 * npm start

 # Fonctionality
 1 Search a place by name (ex : Zomatel ,...)
-We use  Geojson here(you can find this data in  src/data/map.json)
-2 make the route from my current position to the place found.
+We use json file here(you can find this data in  src/data/places.json) 2 Filter place by type (hotel, Transport, etc...)
+By layersControl 3 make the route from my current position to the place found.